Feuerlabs/exometer/README.md

 #### <a name="Conditional_defines">Conditional defines</a> ####

 For each optional dependency that is included, a macro is defined, named `dep_App` - e.g. `dep_afunix`.
 Developers must not include compile-time dependencies to optional applications, without checking the corresponding macro and ensuring that the module compiles even when the dependent application is not included.
 See `exometer_report_amqp.erl` for an example.

+#### <a name="Customizing_rebar.config">Customizing rebar.config</a> ####

+The OS environment variables `EXOMETER_CONFIG_PREPROCESS` and `EXOMETER_CONFIG_POSTPROCESS` can be used to insert a script, similar to `rebar.config.script` in the processing flow of the exometer build.

+As the names imply, the script given by `EXOMETER_CONFIG_PREPROCESS` (if any) will be run before exometer does any processing of its own, and the `EXOMETER_CONFIG_POSTPROCESS` script (if any) will be run after all other processing is complete.
+Things that could be done in preprocessing: re-targeting a dependency, modifying the list of predefined packages, etc.

 ## Modules ##